Hidden Magnetism in Periodically Modulated One Dimensional Dipolar Fermions

-where $\langle..\rangle$ denotes nearest neighbor (NN), $c_{j\sigma}$ ($c_{j\sigma}^{\dagger}$) destroys~(creates) a $\sigma$-fermion in the $j$-th site of a lattice of length L and $n_j$ ($n_{j,\sigma}$) counts the total ($\sigma$) number of particles.
+where $\langle..\rangle$ denotes nearest neighbors, $c_{j\sigma}$ ($c_{j\sigma}^{\dagger}$) destroys~(creates) a $\sigma$-fermion in the $j$-th site of a lattice of length $L$ and $n_j=\sum_\sigma n_{j,\sigma}$ counts the total number of particles at site $j$.
 Crucially in cold atomic experiments all the couplings, namely the hopping rate $J$, the onsite interaction $U$ and the long range dipolar repulsion $V$ may be independently controlled by modifying the lattice depth, the transversal confinement \cite{Goral2003, bartolo}, using Feshbach resonances, and/or controlling the orientation and strength of the polarizing field.
 The time dependence in (\ref{EFH}) can be induced by a rapid variation of the scattering length \cite{rapp} producing a periodic modulation of the form $U(t)=U_0+U_1\cos(\omega t)$ which consequently makes $H(t)=H(t+T)$ being $T=2\pi/\omega$.
 In the regime $\omega>>U_0/\hbar,J/\hbar$, Floquet theory can be used \cite{grifoni} to approximately remove the time dependence.
 Indeed, analogously to the $V=0$ case \cite{diliberto}, we find that this kind of interaction modulation generates an effective time independent Hamiltonian where the hopping processes are renormalized by the density, namely the CHPs

-with $X=1-{\cal J}_0(U_1/\hbar\omega)$, ${\cal J}_0$ being the first kind Bessel function.
-The model (\ref{EFHeff}) in the $V=0$ regime has attracted huge interest in the contest of cuprate superconductors \cite{arrachea} while the $X=0$ case, revealing the presence of spin Peirles dimerization (BOW), has been studied in the contest of time independent dipolar fermions, see \cite{didio} and references therein.
-Whereas only few partial analysis have tried to approach the full $H_{eff}$ \cite{nakamura, japaridze}, in case of just NN repulsion. \paragraph{Nonlocal Order Parameters.} In the contest of lattice fermions a very fundamental role is played by NLOPs of parity- and string-like form.
+where $X=1-{\cal J}_0(U_1/\hbar\omega)$ is the CHPs rate, ${\cal J}_0$ is the first kind Bessel function, and $\bar{\sigma}$ denotes the other component with respect to $\sigma$.
+The model (\ref{EFHeff}) in the $V=0$ regime has attracted huge interest in the context of cuprate superconductors \cite{arrachea} while the $X=0$ case has been studied in the context of time independent dipolar fermions, see \cite{didio} and references therein.
+Meanwhile only few partial analysis have tried to approach the full $H_{eff}$ \cite{me1, nakamura, japaridze}, in case of just nearest-neighbor repulsion.
+From the other side, our Fig. \ref{fig1} shows how the model (\ref{EFHeff}) presents a rich phase diagram including quantum regimes with hidden magnetic properties and topological order.
+As explained in the following sections, the latter phases can be characterized solely by means of non-local order parameters.

+\paragraph{Nonlocal Order Parameters.} In the context of lattice fermions a very fundamental role is played by NLOPs of parity- and string-like form.
 Their correlation functions can be written respectively as